Condom Facts No One Tells You

 Both male and female condoms can be purchased at most drug stores, in addition to being available at clinics, as well as other locations.
 When choosing a condom, here are some things to should keep in mind:

 - Size.
-The standard size will fit most men.
-Extra-large condoms are available, as well as “snug” sizes that are a little smaller and fit tighter than the standard size.
+One size does NOT fit all.
+While the standard size will fit most men, extra-large condoms are available, as well as “snug” sizes that are a little smaller and fit tighter than the standard size.

 - Thickness.
 Extra-strength condoms are available.
 These are stronger and are especially useful for rectal sex and for men who have problems with condom breakage.
 Extra thin condoms also are available, but these are not recommended because they may break more easily.